-Updating My Morning Routine for School: An earlier bedtime for Joel is also going to mean an earlier wake up time for both of us. *Insert wide eye emoji here*My son already wakes up before the rooster crows as it is, can you imagine if he’s going to bed any earlier?
+Updating My Morning Routine for School: An earlier bedtime for Joel is also going to mean an earlier wake up time for both of us. *Insert wide-eyed emoji here* My son already wakes up before the rooster crows as it is, can you imagine if he’s going to bed any earlier?
 I’m going to be a walking zombie, or worse, a MOMSTER.
 But again, I’ve got a plan.
 I’ll be more consistent with my AVEENO® POSITIVELY AGELESS® Reconditioning Night Cream, so I can wake up with more vibrant skin on even less rest.
-And so I don’t wake up afraid to look in the mirror, I always wash my face at night with a gentle cleanser and rehydrate my skin with a daily night cream before you get some shut eye.
-In the morning I like to wash my face again with a gentle cleanser and moisturize my face once more with a cream that has at least SPF15.
+And so I don’t wake up afraid to look in the mirror, I always wash my face at night with a gentle cleanser and rehydrate my skin with a daily night cream before getting some shut-eye.
+In the morning, I like to wash my face again with a gentle cleanser and moisturize my face once more with a cream that has at least SPF15.

 For more information on caring for your kids year-round, check out other Baby and Child Care articles on HEALTHY ESSENTIALS®.